 We are five women – Judita Vivas (Lithuania), Lucy White (UK), Hannah Newman (UK), Emilia Oldani (Norway) and Elena Skreka (Greece) – we are devising performers with five different bodies and a shared performance making vocabulary.

-Judita is a Lithuanian actress, founder of Foxtale and physical theatre artist based in the UK.
-She is an Associate Artist of DUENDE, one-half of theatre duo Double Trouble, research collaborator on the Icarus Performance Project and holds a PhD from the University of Kent.
-For the past ten years, Judita has been involved in various contemporary performance projects, collaborating with international theatre practitioners and theatre companies, and teaching physical theatre.
-Her creative work draws on real stories, mythologies and autobiographical narratives.
-Judita works with movement and text, and experiments with tangible materials and somatic sensitivity.
-The resulting performances are physically and visually dynamic and often involve making a lot of artistic mess.
+Judita is a Lithuanian performer and physical theatre artist based in the UK.
+She is an Associate Artist of DUENDE, one-half of theatre duo Double Trouble, and holds a PhD from the University of Kent.
+For the past ten years, Judita has performed in a number of performance projects, collaborated with international theatre practitioners, companies and researchers, worked with communities and taught physical theatre.
+With an emphasis on performer’s presence, movement, text and tangible materials, her work often draws on real stories, mythologies and autobiographical narratives.

 Hannah is a PhD candidate researching into how immersive drama environments can aid the diagnosis of autism in children and has worked as a senior practitioner on Imagining Autism.
 She is interested in the combination of drama and the sciences, exploring how this connection can be utilised in training, performance and research projects.
 Currently, Hannah is also an Assistant Lecturer at the University of Kent, teaching modules on devising and physical theatre.
 She is drawn to physical comedy, working with the ridiculous and encouraging playful encounters with others.
 She is a self-confessed geek who loves to research ideas and is always on hand to feed and water the Foxies (and anyone else).

 Emilia is a Norwegian theatre and film actress.
-Before returning to work in Oslo, she studied theatre in the UK and attended DUENDE School of Ensemble Physical Theatre in Athens.
-Her performance work ranges from physical and experimental theatre to more traditional film acting.
-She believes that, when sharing stories with your audience, it is important to experiment and stay truthful, playful and present in the moment.
-She has co-founded a film production company På en måte Produksjoner (In a Way Productions) who are currently making their first short film.
+Before returning to work in Oslo, she studied theatre in the UK and attended DUENDE School of Ensemble Physical Theatre in Athens, Greece.
+She enjoys experimenting with text and physicality on stage, telling imaginative stories to children, doing comedy and drama on the screen and creating moving experiences for the audience.
+In 2017 she co-funded a film collective in Oslo called På en måte Produksjoner (In a Way Productions), a group of up-and-coming actors who write, produce and perform in film.

-Elena is a Greek performer residing in England.
+Elena is a Greek performer and dramatherapist residing in England.
 She has studied English Language, Literature and Theatre (in Greece and the UK) and trained with DUENDE School of Ensemble Physical Theatre in Athens.
-Her performance training also involves Playback Theatre, contemporary dance and a life-long training in traditional Greek dances.
+She has an MA in Drama and Movement Therapy from the Royal Central School of Speech and Drama.
+Her performance training involves Playback Theatre, contemporary dance and a life-long training in traditional Greek dances.
 Her interests include creating abstract narratives, innovative staging of literature and physical improvisation.
-She believes in the therapeutic capacities of theatre and is currently training as Drama and Movement therapist at the Royal Central School of Speech and Drama.